Ashwagandha benefits as illustrated by plant parts

 • 120 mg-2 g of powder, if used raw, can be consumed thrice a week and cyclically, i.e., take a break after a month before resuming the thrice-a-week routine.

-• For tinctures, it can be consumed 2-4 ml per day diluted in water or tea (apply a cyclic routine).
+• For tinctures, they can be consumed in 2-4 ml per day diluted in water or tea (apply a cyclic routine).

 NB– Ashwagandha is best used periodically, so it’s best to take breaks in between using supplements or start at lower dosing if daily consumption is advised by your physician.